-For example, you could install solar energy technology on your roof, which according to professional York roofers, “can save a fortune in savings on a power bill in the long run.”
+For example, you could install solar energy technology on your roof, which can save you a fortune in savings on a power bill in the long run.
 This is modification you simply could not make to your residence if you were a renter.

 3.)
 Being a homeowner also gives you significant tax advantages.
 Mortgage insurance is tax deductible and certain upgrades to your home will qualify you for tax credits.
 Owning a home often makes sense from a purely financial standpoint because of the tax advantages it can provide.